Mark Broadhurst (rugby league)

-Mark Edward Broadhurst (born c.
-1955) is a New Zealand former rugby league footballer.
+Mark Edward Broadhurst (born 8 April 1955) is a New Zealand former rugby league footballer.
 He played professionally in Australia and the United Kingdom, and played for New Zealand from 1979 to 1983.

 Playing career

 He was a Schoolboy Kiwi in 1970 and played in the Canterbury Rugby League competition for Papanui.
 Broadhurst represented Canterbury, the South Island and New Zealand before moving overseas to play for the Manly-Warringah Sea Eagles, Illawarra Steelers and Hull Kingston Rovers.

 One of the most memorable incidents in his career was his brawl with Newtown Jets player Steve Bowden during the minor semi-final match of the 1981 NSWRFL season.

 County Cup Final appearances

-Mark Broadhurst played left-, i.e. number 8, in Hull Kingston Rovers' 12–29 defeat by Hull F.C. in the 1984 Yorkshire County Cup Final during the 1984–85 season at Boothferry Park, Kingston upon Hull, on Saturday 27 October 1984.
+Mark Broadhurst played left- in Hull Kingston Rovers' 12–29 defeat by Hull F.C. in the 1984 Yorkshire Cup Final during the 1984–85 season at Boothferry Park, Kingston upon Hull, on Saturday 27 October 1984.

 John Player Special Trophy Final appearances

-Mark Broadhurst played left-, i.e. number 8, in Hull Kingston Rovers' 12–0 victory over Hull F.C. in the 1984–85 John Player Special Trophy Final during the 1984–85 season at Boothferry Park, Kingston upon Hull on Saturday 26 January 1985.
+Mark Broadhurst played left- in Hull Kingston Rovers' 12–0 victory over Hull F.C. in the 1984–85 John Player Special Trophy Final during the 1984–85 season at Boothferry Park, Kingston upon Hull on Saturday 26 January 1985.